FAST: A Framework to Accelerate Super-Resolution Processing on Compressed Videos: Formulating Super-Resolution Transfer

 \begin{small}

 \end{small}

 In summary, \textit{FAST transfers the high-resolution output of $f_{sr}$ on frame 1 to frame 2}.
-FAST requires: (1) $P^h_1\left(\alpha(x + dx_{1, 2})\right)$ obtained via motion compensation on $I_1^h$ with motion vector $\alpha dx_{1, 2}$ at $\alpha x$, and (2) the bicubicly upsampled residual to obtain each block in $I_2^h$ .
-Since $dx_{1, 2}$ may be fractional, $P_1^h\left(\alpha(x + dx_{1, 2})\right)$ may require interpolation.
-Observe that FAST skips applying $f_{sr}$ to the second frame entirely, and all operations are similar in complexity to bicubic upsampling.
-This gives significant savings in computation compared to that of modern SR algorithms such as SRCNN.
-Sect.~\ref{sec:results} shows how effective this approximation is in maintaining the quality of the SR result.
+FAST requires: (1) $P^{h\prime}_1\left(\alpha(x + dx_{1\to2})\right)$ obtained using motion compensation on $I_1^h$ with motion vector $\alpha dx_{1\to2}$ at $\alpha x$, and (2) the bicubicly upsampled residual to obtain each block in $I_2^h$.
+Since $dx_{1\to2}$ may be fractional, $P_1^{h\prime}\left(\alpha(x + dx_{1\to2})\right)$ may also require interpolation.
+Observe that FAST skips applying $f_{sr}$ to the second frame (and subsequent frames) entirely, and all operations in FAST are similar in complexity to bicubic upsampling.
+This gives significant savings in computation compared to that of modern SR algorithms such as SRCNN~\cite{dong2014learning}.